Sergio Santos (baseball): Los Angeles Dodgers

 On January 8, 2015, he agreed to a minor league contract with the Los Angeles Dodgers.
 He was assigned to the Triple-A Oklahoma City Dodgers.
 The Dodgers promoted him to the MLB roster on April 24.
 He was designated for assignment on May 27 and removed from the 40-man roster.
 In 12 games with the Dodgers, he had a 4.73 ERA.
 He cleared waivers and elected to become a free agent rather than return to the minors.

 New York Yankees

 On June 9, 2015, Santos agreed on a minor league deal with the New York Yankees.
 The Yankees promoted him to the major leagues on June 13.
 He was placed on the disabled list on June 19 with right elbow inflammation, after just two appearances with the Yankees.
 On June 21, it was reported that he would undergo Tommy John surgery.
-On November 2, he was outrighted off of the 40–man roster and immediately elected free agency.
+On November 2, he was outrighted off the 40–man roster and immediately elected free agency.